npm package discovery and stats viewer.

 import {select} from 'picofly/react'

-// normally is in business logic
+// actions normally imported from the business logic layer

 let watchVideo = async (app, id) => {